Accelerynt-Security/AS-Edgescan-Integration/README.md

 This time, click on "**Condition**".

-In the Condition box, select the string variable in your logic app, select "**does not contain**" from the middle drop down, then paste one of the following strings in the "Expression" tab of the dynamic content value box:
+In the Condition box, select the string variable in your logic app, select "**does not contain**" from the middle drop down, then paste one of the following strings in the "**Expression**" tab of the dynamic content value box:

 #### AS-Edgescan-Integration-Assets
     string(items('For_Each_Asset')['id'])